ddcornwall/100-days-of-code/log.md

 SPECIAL NOTE: I see that since Day 5 I gave the wrong URL for the Borlaug tribute.
 It should be https://codepen.io/freeCodeCamp/full/NNvBQW.
 I have fixed this in the github log.

 **Today's Progress**: I learned a few ways how not to report a bug with Free Code Camp (FCC).
 I learned how to open an FCC issue on GitHub (the right way to report a bug).
 After a frustrated start, I began my web portfolio.
 So far all I have is a navigation bar with links to my professional social media - but I started!
+I also figured out how to host my page images on github, thought there are no hosted images on my portfolio page yet.

 **Thoughts**: A friend and coworker told me that a lot of web development is getting your environment right and to expect frustration in that.
 She is wise.